Festo-se/cyclonedx-editor-validator/docs/source/usage/vex.rst

     :prog: cdx-ev
     :path: vex

-    This command provides different operation on VEX-/SBOM- Files with embedded vulnerabilities.
-The vex-command has following subcommands:
+    This command provides different operations on VEX-/SBOM- Files with embedded vulnerabilities.
+The vex-command has the following subcommands:

     * ``list``: returns a list of all vulnerability-IDs
     * ``trim``: returns a file with filtered vulnerabilities